rachurion/html-css-git-exercises/readme.md

 # HTML, CSS and Git exercises

-This repository contains exercises for CodeYourFuture students learning HTML, CSS and Git commands.
+This repository contains exercises for learning HTML, CSS and Git commands.

 ## Getting started